balajijudaya/7shiftsexercise/README.md

 deployment.apps/container1-deploy rolled back
 ```

 Note that for all of this work properly, it is important to define startupProbes for every pod.
+They were defined in deployment of each container.